AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 5. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2022).

 ### First Sergeant (345 CSQ/CCF) – C/3C Samantha Spaziano
 **Function:** Provide mentorship and advice to all GMC cadets.
 Serves as point of contact for GMC to express thoughts and opinions so SQ leadership can understand their honest perspective.

-**Reports to: C**SQ/IG
+**Reports to:** 345 CSQ/CC

-**Duties:** The CSQ/CCF is responsible for:
+**Duties:** The First Sergeant is responsible for:
 1. Providing mentorship and advice to GMC cadets on any aspect of cadet life.
 Point of contact for GMC questions.
 2. Monitoring GMC cadets for attitude, appearance, and compliance with CSQ policies and regulations.
 3. Providing recommendations to the CSQ leadership based on GMC feedback.

 **Deliverables:**
 1. Organize at least one GMC morale event NLT LLAB #13.
 2. Conduct weekly GMC PMT feedback survey and provide responses to CSQ/IG

-2. Send a monthly wellness survey to GMC and report results to CW/CC.
+3. Send a monthly wellness survey to GMC and report results to CW/CC.

-3. Submit GMC interest items, concerns, or feedback to CW/CC as needed.
+4. Submit GMC interest items, concerns, or feedback to CW/CC as needed.

- ### **Unit Training Manager (345 CSQ/UTM) – C/Lt Col Brandon Wing**
+### Unit Training Manager (345 CSQ/UTM) – C/Lt Col Brandon Wing
 **Function:** Verifies CSQ compliance with all AFROTC standards and objectives and ensures standardization of training.
-Provides guidance and feedback to (TOF/CC) on lesson plans and Cadet Report Cards.
+Provides guidance and feedback to TOF/CC on lesson plans and Cadet Report Cards.

-**Reports to:** **(345 CSQ/DO)**
+**Reports to:** 345 CSQ/DO

-**Duties:** The (345 CSQ/UTM) is responsible for:
+**Duties:** The Unit Training Manager is responsible for:
 1. Verifying completion of all AFROTCI 36-2011 V1 objectives as listed in the weekly OPORD by compiling flight commanders’ individual cadet objective records and tracking objectives completed through lessons.
 2. Coordinate with (TOF/CC) to ensure completion of any missed objectives.
 3. Coordinate with (TOF/CC) to ensure standardization of training between flights, and IMT/FTP prior to PMT.
 4. Monitor and identify positive / negative trends from Cadet Report Cards for all GMC cadets.
 5. Correcting any incorrect instruction within the LLAB, IMT, and FTP environments.
 6. Reviewing individual drill plans constructed by POC to ensure accuracy and compliance with AFMAN 36-2203.
 8. Providing feedback to Training Ops Flight on standardization and quality of training.

 **Deliverables:**
 1. Informing the (TOF/CC) on a weekly basis of Cadet Report Card trends NLT end of week.
 2. Update Objective Tracker weekly.
 4. Submit weekly OPORD NLT five days prior to the week of execution to the CSQ/CC for review/approval, will be established as part of POC Teams workflow.
 5. Provide feedback on training and highlight cadets of concern at weekly POC meetings.
 6. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).

 ### **Readiness and Plans Officer (345 CSQ/RPO) – C/Lt Col Xi Xiao**